masrobby/masrobby.github.io/_posts/2024-03-30-ubuntu-vm-setup.md

 1. Select the US-US keyboard layout.
 2. Select the minimal installation option.
-3. Select the Kuala Lumpur, Malaysia region.
+3. Select the Jakarta, Indonesia region.
 4. By default, I set the passwords of my VM to 0000 and enable automatic login.

 ## Post-Installation